azureuse7/public_code/02-DevOps/01Access-to-GitHub-repositories/app_authentication_to github.md

      parameters:
         ...
 ```
-The main character in this story is the endpoint MyGitHubOrg.
+- The main character in this story is the endpoint **MyGitHubOrg**.
 This is the name of a service connection created by the Azure Pipelines GitHub App mentioned above.

-When you install the Azure Pipelines app it will create the Service Connection for you.
+- When you install the Azure Pipelines app it will create the Service Connection for you.
 In whatever team project you supply during installation.

 Once it’s installed and working for one Team Project in Azure DevOps you can share it with other projects so they can also use it.
 To do this go to that Service Connection in Azure DevOps and select Security.
 If you are not sure where this is it’s under Project Settings — Service Connections in Azure DevOps.